 Priority C Roads include all roads not identified as Priority A or B Roads.

-**Please note that Highway 101 is the responsibility of BC’s Ministry of Transportation and Infrastructure.
+**Please note that Highway 101 is the responsibility of BC’s Ministry of Transportation and Infrastructure (MOTI).
+For comments and questions on snow clearing on Hwy 101 (and other roads within the SCRD) please call Capilano Highways Service at 604-740-0667 or 1-800-665-3135.

 The Town is responsible for snow removal from sidewalks bordering municipally owned and operated property.
-These “Priority A” sidewalks will be cleared within 72 hours after it stops snowing, except in the event of an exceptional snowfall.
+These “Priority A & B” sidewalks will be cleared within 72 hours after it stops snowing, except in the event of an exceptional snowfall.

-Additionally, the Town of Gibsons and Council recently amended its sidewalk-clearing priorities to designate North Road between Kiwanis Way and Gibsons Way; Shaw Road between O’Shea and Gibsons Way; O’Shea Road from Spyglass Place to Shaw Road; Gibsons Way from North Road to Pratt Road; and the multi-use path along Gibsons Way, “Priority B” sidewalks.
+Additionally, North Road between Kiwanis Way and Gibsons Way; Shaw Road between O’Shea and Gibsons Way; O’Shea Road from Spyglass Place to Shaw Road; Gibsons Way from North Road to Pratt Road; and the multi-use path along Gibsons Way, have been designated “Priority C” sidewalks.
 These sidewalks will be cleared within 96 hours of the termination of snowfall, except in the event of an exceptional snowfall.

 Local residents and businesses also have a role to play in snowy weather.
 The Town’s Highway Traffic Bylaw requires owners or occupants of residential, industrial and commercial buildings to clear sidewalks next to their property of snow and ice as soon as possible after a snowfall, to ensure they are safe for pedestrians.